openaphid/openaphid.github.com/source/_posts/2012-07-10-tutorial-exposing-java-methods-to-javascript-in-openaphid.markdown

 ---
 layout: post
-title: "Tutorial: Exposing Java Methods to JavaScript in OpenAphid"
+title: "Tutorial: Exposing Java Methods to JavaScript in OpenAphid-Engine"
 date: 2012-07-10 14:39
 comments: true
 categories: [OpenAphid-Engine, Tutorial]
 ---

-[OpenAphid](https://github.com/openaphid) for Android v0.1.5 supports exposing Java methods as JavaScript functions, which is helpful for integrating 3rd-party services into games.
+[OpenAphid-Engine](https://github.com/openaphid) for Android v0.1.5 supports exposing Java methods as JavaScript functions, which is helpful for integrating 3rd-party services into games.
 The binding APIs are similar to its [iOS version](/blog/2012/05/16/tutorial-exposing-objective-c-methods-to-javascript-in-openaphid/).

 <!-- more -->